emnh/rts/game/README.md

 - Enforce limits on new-game and join-game, 1 per user
 - Enforce unique nicknames inside game, make user type one
 - Don't store multiple user copies (something wrong with query I suppose)

+## Component cleanup
+ - Pure functions first!
+The point is to be reusable.
+ - Add a prefix to allow multiple components or nest systems (which is recommended against).
+ - Pages: What to do?
+Lifecycle implementation with start-page and stop-page?
+   But this requires keeping the system and calling on it, plus dependencies are not really needed.
+   Perhaps register with router component.
+Yes. start-page and stop-page must be called from routing component.